Homestead Beekeeping collecting the honey

 Keeping a homestead can be alot of work in maintaining gardens, animals etc. You are missing out on some key leverage if you do not incorporate a beehive into that mix.
 Yes, you will need a little more work to produce some wonderful honey that captures all of the flavors from your land, but in return you will maximize your homesteads output through benefits such as enhanced pollination of your kitchen garden.

 We have a growing community of homesteaders joining the colony to become beekeepers and finding the task as rewarding as it is productive.
 Getting to know your bees and watching them busy about as you tend to your homestead can be a great source of joy.
-Working with nature and not against is a core tenant of homesteading and the addition of a beehive certainly helps to escalate the natural processes around your home.
+Working with nature and not against, is a core tenant of homesteading and the addition of a beehive certainly helps to escalate the natural processes around your home.

 Beekeeping on a Homestead